Cheadle (constituency)

+Constituency profile

+The Cheadle constituency is located in the Metropolitan Borough of Stockport in Greater Manchester.
+It is suburban in character and includes the neighbourhoods of Cheadle, Cheadle Hulme, Heald Green and Bramhall.
+The area is highly affluent; house prices are considerably higher than the rest of North West England and most of the constituency falls within the 10% least-deprived areas in England.

+Residents of the constituency are older than average and have high levels of homeownership, income, education and professional employment.
+White people make up 83% of the population and Asians, mostly Pakistanis, are the largest ethnic minority group at 12%.
+Most of the constituency is represented by Liberal Democrats at the local borough council, with some Labour Party and independent councillors elected in Cheadle village and Heald Green, respectively.
+An estimated 58% of voters in the constituency supported remaining in the European Union in the 2016 referendum, compared to 48% nationally.

 Boundaries

+Historic

 1950–1955: The Urban Districts of Bredbury and Romiley, Cheadle and Gatley, Hazel Grove and Bramhall, and Marple.

 Cheadle and Gatley, previously part of the abolished constituency of Bucklow, Hazel Grove and Bramhall transferred from Knutsford, and Bredbury, Romiley and Marple transferred from Macclesfield.
 Also included Mellor (now part of the Urban District of Marple), which was previously in the Derbyshire constituency of High Peak.

 1955–1974: As above except the part of Bredbury ward added to the County Borough of Stockport by the Stockport (Extension) Order 1952, which was transferred to Stockport South (Statutory Instrument 1953–742).

 1974–1983: The Urban Districts of Cheadle and Gatley, and Wilmslow.

 The majority of the constituency was hived off to form Hazel Grove, leaving just Cheadle and Gatley.
 Partly compensated by the transfer of Wilmslow from Macclesfield.

 From 1 April 1974 until the next boundary review came into effect for the 1983 general election, the constituency comprised parts of the Metropolitan Borough of Stockport in Greater Manchester (Cheadle and Gatley) and parts of the expanded Borough of Macclesfield in Cheshire (Wilmslow), but its boundaries were unchanged.

 1983–2010: The Metropolitan Borough of Stockport wards of Cheadle, Cheadle Hulme North, Cheadle Hulme South, East Bramhall, Heald Green, and West Bramhall.

 Wilmslow included in the new constituency of Tatton in Cheshire, with smaller parts transferred to Macclesfield and Stockport; Bramhall transferred from Hazel Grove.

 2010–2023: The Metropolitan Borough of Stockport wards of Bramhall North, Bramhall South, Cheadle and Gatley, Cheadle Hulme North, Cheadle Hulme South, Heald Green, and Stepping Hill.

 Boundaries adjusted to take account of revision of local authority wards.

+Current

-2023–present: Following a local government boundary review which came into effect in May 2023, the constituency now comprises the following wards or part wards of the Metropolitan Borough of Stockport:
+Following a local government boundary review which came into effect in May 2023, the constituency now comprises the following wards or part wards of the Metropolitan Borough of Stockport: